YOUTH SOCIAL JUSTICE

 A PFC Quarantine Film Challenge

-The Pickford’s second quarantine film challenge invites all filmmakers under 18 to explore the question “What does social justice mean to me?”
+The Pickford’s second quarantine film challenge invites all filmmakers under 18 to create your own 3 minute short film exploring the question “What does social justice mean to me?”

 - How can we celebrate our differences?
 What does that look like?